 Greenwood Village, Colorado

-Colorado State University Global, the online campus of the public Colorado State University System, specializes in programs for adult professional, non-traditional students.
+Colorado State University Global, the online campus of the public Colorado State University System, specializes in programs for adult professional, non–traditional students.
 Founded in 1870, Colorado State University (CSU) has a long history of quality education.
 CSU established its Global Campus in 2007, offering students a flexible and convenient method of earning their degree.
-CSU Global’s classes begin every four weeks, and most courses follow eight-week terms.
-CSU Global offers a number of leading online programs, including their Online Bachelor’s of Criminal Justice degree.
+CSU Global’s classes begin every four weeks, and most courses follow eight–week terms.
+CSU Global offers several leading online programs, including their Online Bachelor’s of Criminal Justice degree.

 Choosing an Online Bachelor’s in Crime Scene Investigation Program